 We’ve seen how dramatically a new law can impact the way we market and sell when GDPR came into play in 2018.
 If you’re expanding your business into EU countries, GDPR compliance would probably be your first order of business.

-But that’s not all you should take into account.
+However, that’s not all you should take into account.
 Each new territory means there might be regulations around hiring, data protection, contracts with customers, consumer rights and more.

 Here’s a list of topics you can begin your legal research with: